 The ease of an HTTP/REST API, the simplicity of string and JSON message formats, and the flexibility of OAuth security bring messaging to many more people and far sooner in the development cycle.
 Add in high availability and the ready throughput of an elastic service, and you get production-scale use within hours and awe-inspiring apps within days.

-Just as VMs have made it easier to create new applications, elastic on-demand message queues and asynchronous processing will power another era – large-scale distributed cloud-based systems where message passing is abstracted away from servers and where ease of use, reliability, monitoring, and features specific for cloud apps are key.
+Just as VMs have made it easier to create new applications, elastic on-demand message queues and asynchronous processing will power another era – large-scale distributed cloud-based systems where message passing is abstracted away from servers and where ease of use, reliability, monitoring, and features specifically for cloud apps are key.

 Developers will win because they will be able to build and scale applications much more quickly, at a lower cost, and with far less complexity.
 Iron.io’s mission is to drive this shift in computing and deliver this higher value.